 If you have any confusion about how to fold the bao, I’ve made a video for you.
 It’s much easier to follow along visually, so I would recommend taking the time to watch on my Instagram:

-This is one of my favorite activities to do with my family.
+Making this baozi recipe is one of my favorite family activities.
 It’s so fun to fold and relaxing to fold the bao, and you’re always rewarded with a delicious meal at the end!

 Baozi (Chinese steamed pork buns)